somiryu/miro-deck-manager/README.md

 - Spread: select a min and max range and click the button to spread all elements randomly in the space.
 - Roll: Stack multiple shapes (not groups) and click this button to emulate the rolling of a dice: one element will get to be on top at random.

+## Groups
+To build a "card" we recomend grouping only two elements, one for the cover of the card and one for the front face.
+If you can an element with multiple shapes grouped together, we recommend copying the elements as an image and then using the image version to crate the card.
+While some functionalities might work with grouped elements, we recommend making a copy of your work before testing the extension.

 ### Azahar